Finding roots of complex analytic functions via generalized colleague matrices

 Form the $m$ by $n+1$ basis matrix $G$ given by the formula

 \item Initialize for solving least squares involving the matrix $G$ in (\ref{eq:gmat}), by computing the reduced QR factorization of $G$

-where $Q\in\C^{m\times(n+1)}$ and $R\in\C^{(n+1)\times(n+1)}$. \end{enumerate} The precomputation is relatively inexpensive and only needs to be done once -- it can be done on the flight or precomputed before hand and stored.
+where $Q\in\C^{m\times(n+1)}$ and $R\in\C^{(n+1)\times(n+1)}$. \end{enumerate} The precomputation is relatively inexpensive and only needs to be done once -- it can be done on the fly or precomputed in advance and stored.
 The vectors $\alpha,\beta$ and the matrices $Q, R$ are the only information required in our algorithms for rootfinding in a square domain.

 \begin{remark} There is nothing special about the choice of QR above for solving least squares.
 Any standard method can be applied. \end{remark}

 \begin{remark} In the complex orthogonalization process, the constructed vector $q_{i}$ will automatically be complex orthogonal to any $q_j$ for $j<i-2$ in exact arithmetic due to the complex symmetry of the matrix $Z$.
 In practice, when $q_i$ is computed, reorthogonalizing $q_i$ against all preceding $q_j$ for $j<i$ is desirable to increase numerical stability.
 After Line~\ref{alg:precom:ortho} of Algorithm~\ref{alg:precom}, we reorthogonalize $v$ via the formula